Kill the Moonlight (film)

 Kill the Moonlight is a 16mm feature film completed in 1991.
-It is an unconventional comedy about a stock car racer.
-As the film unfolds, the main character starts to unravel in strange ways when he is contaminated by toxic waste.
-At the same time, the plot of the film disintegrates and scenes start to go out of sync, and the picture goes upside down and backwards at times.
-Two of the film's characters are sampled in Beck's hit song "Loser".
-The film was unprinted and seen by very few until 1994 when it premiered at the Rome Italy Film Festival.
+It is a hangout comedy about a stock car racer.
+Two of the film's characters are sampled in Beck's song "Loser".
+The film was unprinted and seen by very few until 1994 when it premiered at the Rome Film Festival.

 Synopsis

 A stock car racer blows a rod and his car catches fire.
-To raise money to get back into the game he works as fish hatchery worker, toxic waste cleaner, drug peddler and thief.
-Director Steve Hanft captures the life of a loser in slices of life as his surreal illegal days unfold in a different kind of narrative that casually leaves out plot and resolution.
+To raise money to get back into the game he works as a fish hatchery worker, toxic waste cleaner, drug peddler and thief.